EOSC-synergy/ssh-oidc/README.md

 <!-- - add commandline for archlinux here -->
 - `yum install oidc-agent`

+For any other Linux distributions, you will have to [install from source](https://indigo-dc.gitbook.io/oidc-agent/installation/install#from-source).

 For MacOS, follow the instructions at [https://indigo-dc.gitbook.io/oidc-agent/macos/installation](https://indigo-dc.gitbook.io/oidc-agent/macos/installation).

 You will need to create an oidc-agent configuration.
 The shortest commandline for this is: